neillturner/kitchen-ansible/README.md

 The provider works by passing the ansible repository based on attributes in .kitchen.yml & calling ansible-playbook.

-It install ansible on the server and run ansible-playbook running on localhost.
+It install ansible on the server and runs ansible-playbook using host localhost.

-This provider has been tested against the Ubuntu 1204 and Centos 6.5 boxes running in vagrant/virtualbox.
+Has been tested against the Ubuntu 1204 and Centos 6.5 boxes running in vagrant/virtualbox.

 ## Requirements
 You'll need a driver box without a chef installation so ansible can be installed.